cameronfabbri/Underwater-Color-Correction/README.md

 photos to appear to be underwater.

 We used [this video from Youtube](https://www.youtube.com/watch?v=QmRFmhILd5o) as our distorted domain, and hand picked images from Imagenet for our "clean" domain.
+CycleGAN was used to distort clean images to provide us a dataset.

 ## Results